Slowdeb/Tryhackme/Sweettooth.md

 After searching online for a vulnerability or exploit i found out that there is a CVE number CVE-2019-20933.
 So for all InfluxDB versions below v1.7.6 there is a authentication bypass vulnerability in the authenticate function in services/httpd/handler.go because a JWT token may have an empty SharedSecret (aka shared secret).

 We can find an awesome exploit from LorenzoTullini [github](https://github.com/LorenzoTullini/InfluxDB-Exploit-CVE-2019-20933) to exploit the target system.
-Even though the script can brute force users, it couldn't find one for this webserver.
+Even though the script can brute force users, it couldn't find one for this database.

 After looking at the documentation of InfluxDB there is a path that queries users: